 2 For details regarding data used and modeling assumptions see J. Mays, D. Waldo, R. Socarras et al., Technical Report: Modeling the Impact of Health Care Payment, Financing, and System Reforms (prepared for The Commonwealth Fund by Actuarial Research Corporation, Jan.
 2013).

-The Commonwealth Fund Commission on a High Performance Health System, Confronting Costs: Stabilizing U.S. Health Spending While Moving Toward a High Performance Health Care System, The Commonwealth Fund, January 2013.
+C. Schoen, S. Guterman, M. A. Zezza, and M. K. Abrams, Confronting Costs: Stabilizing U.S. Health Spending While Moving Toward a High Performance Health Care System, Commonwealth Fund Commission on a High Performance Health System, January 2013.